paulfioravanti/paulfioravanti.github.io/_posts/2022-06-25-flexbox-furigana.md

       (_[yokogaki][]_), but placed to the right when written right-to-left vertically (_[tategaki][]_).

+[^4]: Or, you could use a browser extension like [Rikaichan][] or [Rikaikun][],
+      which display pop-up kanji readings and English translations when you mouse over them, making any lack of annotations irrelevant.
+For purposes of this post, we'll pretend they do not exist (I still absolutely recommend using them, though!).

-[^4]: The name of which is from an old British typography type that had a height
+[^5]: The name of which is from an old British typography type that had a height
       of 5.5 [points][point], and not to be confused with anything related to the [Ruby][] programming language.

-[^5]: As well as {% include japanese.html word="ほずみ" romaji="Hozumi" %},
+[^6]: As well as {% include japanese.html word="ほずみ" romaji="Hozumi" %},
       八月一日 can be read as
       {% include japanese.html word="ほづみ" romaji="Hozumi" %},
       {% include japanese.html word="やぶみ" romaji="Yabumi" %}, and
       {% include japanese.html word="はっさく" romaji="Hassaku" %}.

-[^6]: It was tough to keep my own interest up with Liquid since I found using
+[^7]: It was tough to keep my own interest up with Liquid since I found using
       it so frustrating, even after changing my mindset to thinking of it as ["smart HTML rather than dumb Ruby"][Multi-Dimensional and Associative Arrays in Shopify Liquid].
 Nevertheless, I got what I wanted in the end